I know of many travel writers that go on a trip without an

 destination that you’re passionate about will provide you with plenty

 of potential story ideas.
-You will enjoy doing your research before the
+You'll enjoy doing your research before the

 trip and the trip itself will be more enjoyable.